bheemreddy-samsara/appwright/docs/config.md

 - LAMBDATEST_ACCESS_KEY

 LambdaTest also requires `name` and `osVersion` of the device to be set in the projects in appwright config file.
+If LambdaTest has not enabled Appium 3 for your account yet, set `appiumVersion` in the device config (or `LAMBDATEST_APPIUM_VERSION` env var) to request the correct server version.

 ### Android Emulator